 “Genome instability represents a significant risk of cancer,” says Aleksandra Fučić, a genotoxicologist at the Institute for Medical Research and Occupational Health in Zagreb, Croatia.
 The daughter of a Ukrainian woman herself, she has been working with Russian scientists to study the effects of Chernobyl’s radiation on children from the region.
 “In Chernobyl cases, time is not healing.
 Time is a latency period for cancer development.”

-There have been other impacts too, she says.
+Fučić, however, says there have been other impacts of the disaster.
 Suicide rates among people involved in the clean up at Chernobyl are higher than in the general population.
 Studies have also found that people who reported living in the Chernobyl affected zones in Ukraine had higher rates of alcohol problems and poorer levels of mental health.

 Putting a figure on exactly how many deaths around the world may result from the Chernobyl disaster is almost impossible.
 But despite the grim picture much of the research paints, there are some stories of hope too.